open-cloud/xos/docs/README.md

-First, XOS defines a [modeling framework](dev/xproto.md), which includes both a modeling language (*xproto*) and a generative toolchain (*xosgen*).
-The core abstractions that define CORD's behavior are expressed in xproto, with xosgen then used to generate code for several elements required to control CORD (including an API that serves the set of models that have been loaded into XOS).
+First, XOS defines a [modeling framework](dev/xproto.md), which includes both a modeling language (*xproto*) and a generative toolchain (*xosgenx*).
+The core abstractions that define CORD's behavior are expressed in xproto, with xosgenx then used to generate code for several elements required to control CORD (including an API that serves the set of models that have been loaded into XOS).